pombreda/lepl/doc-src/index.rst

 * **Left recursive grammars**.
 Memoisation can detect and control left--recursive grammars.
 Together with LEPL's support for ambiguity this means that "any" grammar can be supported.
-[1]_

 * Pluggable trace and resource management, including **"deepest match" diagnostics** and the ability to limit backtracking.
-[1]_

-LEPL's *weakest* point is probably performance.
-This has improved with memoisation, but it is still more suited for exploratory and one--off jobs than, for example, a compiler front--end.
-Measuring and improving performance is the main target of the next release.

 The `API documentation <api/index.html>`_ is also available.

-..
-[1] These features rely on the most ambitious changes in the new
-       2.0 core and so are not yet as reliable or efficient as the rest of the code.
-This will be addressed in the 2.1 release.

 Download